UPC/ravada/.github/ISSUE_TEMPLATE/documentation_change.md

   - type: dropdown
     attributes:
       label: Area
-      description: To what section of the documentation does this change primarily pertain?
+      description: Which section of the documentation is this change to?
       options:
         - Features
 	      - Administrator
 	      - Guest VM
 	      - Development
         - Other
     validations:
       required: true